ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S5/Physics/Our Dynamic Universe/The Expanding Universe.md

 ### Dark Matter
 We can determine information about stars and galaxies in space by looking at the electromagnetic radiation emitted - but this means that if you have matter which does not emit any form of EM radiation, it is impossible for us to observe.
 We call this matter **dark matter**.

-Our galaxy is spinning faster than it should based on calculations using the visible mass, therefore we can determine that dark matter must exist inside of it (e.g. a supermassive black hole).
+The stars far away from the centre of the Milky Way are orbiting the centre faster than they should based on calculations using the visible mass.
+The only way this is possible is if a lot more hidden mass exists on the edge of the galaxy, proving the abundant existence of dark matter.

+Another proof of its existence is gravitational lensing - the bending of light around heavy objects.
+Light from some sources are bending a lot more than they should based on the visible mass around it, showing that there must be a lot more invisible mass.